-(4) These rules govern every proceeding in the Supreme Court except where an Act, statute or regulation otherwise provides.
+(4) These rules govern every non-criminal proceeding in the Supreme Court of Yukon except where a statute or regulation otherwise provides.

 Practice Directions

 (5) The court may make practice directions to assist in the interpretation of these rules and to provide directions which shall have the same force as these rules.